Is solar electricity suitable for your home?

 The economics of using photovoltaic (PV) panels for a specific application should be carefully investigated before installation.
 Different green energy technologies are more suited to some types of homes than others.
-Speak to Bryson Energy to find out whether solar power is right for you, or whether you should be considering another technology, like wind power or micro-combined heat and power.
+Contact Bryson Energy to find out whether solar power is right for you, or whether you should be considering another technology, like wind power or micro-combined heat and power.

 PV systems use energy from the sun to create electricity.
 The panels require only daylight, rather than direct sunlight, to generate electricity.
 When light shines on a panel, it creates an electric field across layers of silicon in the cell, causing electricity to flow.
 The greater the intensity of the light, the greater the flow of electricity is.
 Power can be used straight away or linked back into the power grid.